LucasHilgevoord/NPC_Dialoge/README.md

 ## Software Anaylse
 Researched software:
--Unity3D/Unity2D
+- Unity3D/Unity2D
-&npsp;	Minus Points:
+	- Minus Points:
-&npsp;		-A lot of projects for my portfolio are in C#.
+		- A lot of projects for my portfolio are in C#.
-&npsp;	Plus Points:
+	- Plus Points:
-&npsp;		-Cleaner end result.
+		- Cleaner end result.
-&npsp;		-Familiar with the engine.
+		- Familiar with the engine.
-&npsp;		-More spare time to polish the product.
+		- More spare time to polish the product.
-&npsp;		-Getting more knowledge in C#.
+		- Getting more knowledge in C#.
-&npsp;		-Used by the internship where I want to go.
+		- Used by the internship where I want to go.

--Unreal Engine<
+- Unreal Engine
-&npsp;	Minus Points:
+	- Minus Points:
-&npsp;		-Not that familiar with the engine.
+		- Not that familiar with the engine.
-&npsp;		-Not heighly experienced with C++/Blueprints.
+		- Not heighly experienced with C++/Blueprints.
-&npsp;		-Less time to focus on the product.
+		-L ess time to focus on the product.
-&npsp;	Plus Points:<br>
+	- Plus Points:
-&npsp;		-Getting more knowledge about the engine.
+		- Getting more knowledge about the engine.
-&npsp;		-Getting more knowledge in C++/Blueprints.
+		- Getting more knowledge in C++/Blueprints.
-&npsp;		-Opportunity to get more C++ projects for my portfolio.
+		- Opportunity to get more C++ projects for my portfolio.

--Javascript
+- Javascript
-&npsp;	Minus Points:
+	- Minus Points:
-&npsp;	-Not the most enjoyable language.
+	- Not the most enjoyable language.
-&npsp;	Plus Points:
+	- Plus Points:
-&npsp;	-Getting more knowledge in javascript.
+	- Getting more knowledge in javascript.

 I used the Unity engine for this project.
 I choose this software because I have a lot more experience with the software.<br>
 It would give me an opportunity to focus on the scripts and the mechanic itself which will probably makes the game look and work a lot better then done within the other software.
 It would give me more time to think about the scripting without having to learn the engine itself first.<br>